 Field-hunting tip

-Look in alkaline igneous rocks, specifically pegmatite vugs country — that is the host setting where paranatrolite typically forms.
+Look in alkaline igneous rocks, specifically pegmatite vugs country, the host setting where paranatrolite typically forms.
 If you start seeing natrolite, albite, aegirine in float, you are in the right ground.
 Field specimens usually show a prismatic to acicular crystals, often pseudomorphous after natrolite habit, so train your eye for that shape before scanning the outcrop.